MarkBlumenthal/forex-trading-assistant/README.md

 Trading Schedule

-24/5 Operation: Works anytime forex markets are open Automatic Analysis: Scheduled for 9:30 AM Israel time (London open) for all pairs Manual Analysis: Available anytime via "Analyze Now" button Best Times:
+24/5 Operation: Works anytime forex markets are open Automatic Analysis: Scheduled for 9:30 AM Israel time for all pairs Manual Analysis: Available anytime via "Analyze Now" button

-London open (10 AM Israel)
-US open (3:30 PM Israel)
-London/NY overlap (highest liquidity)

 Trading Decision Logic
 The system only recommends trades when:

-Technical indicators and news sentiment align in the same direction Confidence level is 80% or higher
+Technical indicators across multiple timeframes align in the same direction News sentiment supports the technical direction Confidence level is 80% or higher
 No high-impact economic events are imminent
 Market conditions are favorable